Article

 7 Common Ecommerce Personalization Mistakes that are Totally Avoidable

-Personalization in ecommerce makes total sense: The more a customer is served relevant content, the more likely they are to spend more time on your site - and ideally, convert.
+Personalization in eCommerce makes total sense: The more a customer is served relevant content, the more likely they are to spend more time on your site - and ideally, convert.

 Apps like LimeSpot also make personalization a snap, providing data-driven product recommendations and offers on autopilot.
 Even with these resources available, many people still don’t get personalization quite right.

-As the personalization engine behind thousands of ecommerce sites, we’ve rounded up some of the most common personalization missteps we’ve successfully guided our clients away from.
+As the personalization engine behind thousands of eCommerce sites, we’ve rounded up some of the most common personalization missteps we’ve successfully guided our clients away from.

 Get ready to level up your personalization prowess with this helpful guide to avoiding personalization fails.